 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

 There are two ways to carry out Nissen's fundoplication.
 Your surgeon may use keyhole (laparoscopic) surgery or open surgery.
 He or she will explain your options.
 See our frequently asked questions for more information.

 If you're having Nissen’s fundoplication, you will be asked to follow fasting instructions.
 This means not eating or drinking, typically for about six hours beforehand.
 However, it’s important to follow your surgeon’s advice.

 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
-This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
-This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.
+This is your opportunity to understand what will happen.
+You can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
+This will help you to be informed, so you can give your consent for the procedure to go ahead.
+You may be asked to do this by signing a consent form.

-You may need to rest until the effects of the anaesthetic have passed.
+You will need to rest until the effects of the anaesthetic have passed.
 You may need pain relief to help with any discomfort as the anaesthetic wears off.

 Your nurse will give you some advice about caring for your healing wounds before you go home.
 You will be given a date for a follow-up appointment.

-If you need pain relief, you can take over-the-counter medicines, such as paracetamol or ibuprofen.
+If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 As with every procedure, there are some risks associated with Nissen’s fundoplication.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your surgeon to explain how these risks apply to you.

-These are the unwanted but mostly temporary effects you may get after having the procedure, for example feeling sick as a result of the general anaesthetic.
+These are the unwanted but mostly temporary effects you may get after the procedure, for example feeling sick as a result of the general anaesthetic.

 For answers to frequently asked questions on this topic, see FAQs.